Product descriptions will make or break whether or not a customer wants to buy from you.

 It’s very common for businesses to write boring and generic descriptions without realizing their importance.

-This results in missing out on sales.
+This results in less sales.
+Fewer clients.
+Lagging commissions.

 But, if you take to the time write good product descriptions, you can look forward to a better conversion rate.

 How you ask?